matomo-org/tracker-proxy/README.md

 ### Timeout

-By default, the `piwik.php` proxy will wait 5 seconds for the Matomo server to return the response.
+By default, the `matomo.php` proxy will wait 5 seconds for the Matomo server to return the response.
 You may change this timeout by editing the `$timeout` value in `config.php`.

 ### User-Agent

-By default, the `piwik.php` proxy will contact your Matomo server with the User-Agent of the client requesting `piwik.php`.
+By default, the `matomo.php` proxy will contact your Matomo server with the User-Agent of the client requesting `matomo.php`.
 You may force the proxy script to use a particular User-Agent by  editing the `$user_agent` value in `config.php`.

 ## Contributing